-Drinking a smoothie might be one of the best ways to fill your body with nutrients in one fell swoop.
-Smoothies can help give you an energy boost, keep you hydrated, and add more fruits and vegetables into your diet.
-Most people probably wouldn’t eat spinach, strawberries, bananas, dates, cucumbers, and blueberries on a plate, but a smoothie combines those ingredients into a flavorful drink.
+The smoothie fad has become increasingly popular over the past couple years.
+The primary reason for this is because more and more people are seeking to improve their health.
+Because smoothies offer a diverse nutritional profile, people are drinking them left and right, morning and night…and we love it!
+Smoothies can help give you an energy boost, keep you hydrated, and are easy ways to incorporate more fruits and vegetables into your diet.
+Most people probably wouldn’t eat spinach, strawberries, bananas, dates, cucumbers, ginger, spirulina, kale, and blueberries on a plate, but a smoothie combines those ingredients into a flavorful drink.

-A lot of people who make smoothies have their go-to ingredients.
-There’s nothing wrong with this, but sometimes it’s important to branch out and try new flavor combinations.
-Additionally, using different ingredients can provide you with other nutritional benefits.
-The next time you make a smoothie, try adding one or more of the following smoothie ingredients to change up your smoothie game.
+People who make smoothies typically have their go-to ingredients.
+There’s nothing wrong with this, but sometimes it’s advisable to branch out and try new flavor combinations.
+Additionally, using different ingredients can provide the body with other nutrients and health benefits.
+The next time you make a smoothie, try using one or more of the following ingredients to change up your smoothie game.

-Adding avocados to your smoothies is a great way to get a smooth, creamy texture and healthy doses of omega-3 fatty acids.
-The best part about avocado is that it is pretty tasteless in the smoothie.
-Blending an avocado with banana, almond butter, raw cacao powder, and blueberries is a great smoothie option.
+Avocados are like bananas when it comes to smoothies, in that they help to yield a smooth, creamy texture.
+While bananas and avocados both offer potassium and magnesium, avocados are rich in beneficial omega-3 fatty acids.
+The best part about avocados is that they are easily masked by other, more powerful flavors, meaning that you can add raw cacao powder or other fruit to a smoothie and not have it taste like dessert guacamole.
+Blending an avocado with banana, raw almond butter, raw cacao powder, and blueberries is a great smoothie option.
 Much like bananas, you can cut avocados that are overripe and freeze them in a re-sealable bag for later smoothie use.

 Broccoli is one of the best plant-based proteins out there.
-You can hardly taste it when you add it to smoothies, so don’t worry about that.
-It is a nutrient powerhouse, containing manganese, potassium, phosphorus, and vitamins C & K. It only has 31 calories per cup!
-Add 1 cup of broccoli to a smoothie with ingredients like bananas, strawberries, and almond butter.
+You can hardly taste it when you add it to smoothies, so don’t worry about drinking liquid stir-fry or anything like that.
+Broccoli is a nutrient powerhouse, containing manganese, potassium, phosphorus, and vitamins C & K. Plus, it only has 31 calories per cup!
+Add 1 cup of broccoli to a smoothie with ingredients like bananas, strawberries, and raw almond butter.

-Cucumbers are a great way to get extra hydrated because they are about 96% water.
-They help liquefy smoothies, especially ones with thicker ingredients and ice.
+Cucumbers are a great way to stay extra hydrated because they are comprised of about 96% water.
+They help liquefy smoothies, especially ones with thicker or frozen ingredients.
 Cucumbers add a subtle, refreshing taste and go great with lemons, blueberries, melon, and coconut water.

 #4: Steel Cut Oats

 Let us clarify that you should not add instant oatmeal to your smoothies.
-In fact, you should never by that chemical-laden, processed stuff.
-Use steel cut oats to get a healthy dose of plant-based protein in your smoothie.
-Steel cut oats contain nutrients that can help lower your blood pressure.
-Try them in a smoothie with banana, almond butter, a dash of cinnamon, and 1 cup of unsweetened almond milk.
+In fact, you should never by that chemical-laden, processed stuff that is advertised as a healthy product.
+Use steel cut oats to get a proper serving of plant-based protein in your smoothie.
+Several studies have found that steel cut oats contain nutrients that may help lower your blood pressure.
+Blend them in a smoothie with banana, almond butter, a dash of cinnamon, and 1 cup of unsweetened almond milk.

 #5: Green Tea